Local Plumbers

 2. Power Outages During Heavy Storms

 One of the most common and most damaging sump pump failures happens when a storm knocks out power at exactly the moment your basement needs protection.
-That is why battery backup systems are so important in flood-prone areas of Wheeling and nearby suburbs.
-A properly installed backup system keeps pumping when the primary unit loses power, giving homeowners a second layer of protection against basement flooding.
+That is why battery backup sump pump systems are so important in flood-prone areas of Wheeling and nearby suburbs.
+A properly installed backup system keeps pumping when the primary unit loses power, giving homeowners a critical second layer of protection against basement flooding.

 3. Stuck Float Switches and Improper Pump Cycling